Research the Puritans in the Allison Library

 Philadelphia: Presbyterian Board of Education, 1850.

 This book, first published in 1674, was reprinted more than any other book by Bates.
 John Howe said Bates yearned to study God’s love and mercy, which he deals with extensively in this book.
+There is an antiquarian edition of this text, published in 1675, in the Rare Books collection.
+Click here to make an appointment to view the rare edition or view the digitized version here.

 The Reformed Pastor